← Back to 史記

 55

-In the eleventh year, Jin initially established six ministers and rewarded the merit of the An battle.
-Duke Qing of Qi courted Jin and wanted to honor the king, Duke Jing of Jin.
-Duke Jing of Jin did not dare to accept it and then returned.
-He returned, and Duke Qing relaxed the parks and enclosures, reduced taxes and levies, aided orphans and asked about illnesses, and emptied the stores to save the people.
+In the eleventh year, Jin first established the six ministers and rewarded merit from the battle of An.
+Duke Qing of Qi went to court at Jin and wished to honor Duke Jing of Jin as king; Duke Jing of Jin did not dare accept, and then returned.
+He returned, and Duke Qing relaxed the parks and enclosures, reduced taxes and levies, aided orphans, asked after the sick, and emptied the stores to save the people.
 The people were also greatly pleased.
 He thickly treated the feudal lords.
 Throughout until Duke Qing died, the hundred families attached themselves to him, and the feudal lords did not violate him.

 56